 The interactive sail trim game "NED" developed by NauticEd, greatly enhances your understanding of the way the sails should interact with the wind and the boat.
 Spend some time here now playing with NED.
 The mystery of setting the sails according to the wind will be completely gone after you've played this interactive game.

 Knowing the direction of the wind allows us to know approximately how to set the sails but it is the fine tuning that will get you going your fastest.
 As explained above, the sail must be operating at its peak efficiency.
-This is found by letting the sail out until the luff of the sail just begins to fold in or flap and then to take that back out by slightly tightening the sheet.
-A crew that is vigilantly aware of sail trim and acts accordingly to each wind gust, wind directional change or boat heading changes will win the day and score points with the skipper.
+This is found by letting the sail out until the luff of the sail just begins to fold in or flap and then taking that slack back out by slightly tightening the sheet.
+A crew that is vigilantly aware of sail trim and acts accordingly to each wind gust, wind directional change, or boat heading change will win the day and score points with the skipper.

-Once a crew member is comfortable setting the sails using the method above, further fine trimming can take place by using the tell tales on the sail.
-The tell tales on a boat moving 120 degrees off the wind or less should be flowing smoothly on both sides of the sail.
-Fluttering or back winded tell tales indicate turbulent flow of air on that side of the sail.
+Once a crew member is comfortable setting the sails using the method above, further fine trimming can take place by using the telltales on the sail.
+The telltales on a boat moving 120 degrees off the wind or less should be flowing smoothly on both sides of the sail.
+Fluttering or back-winded tell tales indicate a turbulent flow of air on that side of the sail.
 Thus, pull the sail sheets in or let them out accordingly.
-If the INNER tell tales are fluttering pull the sheet IN.
+If the INNER telltales are fluttering pull the sheet IN.
 If the OUTER tell tales are fluttering, let the sheet OUT.